Expert Patent Attorney Explains Why Filing a Provisional Patent Application Is Almost Always a Bad Idea

 A provisional patent application suggests to companies that you are just testing the waters, ready to drop your invention if no company is interested.
 They are then free to discourage you, only to later scoop up your invention and run with it after you’ve voluntarily forfeited your invention rights.

-Companies know that a provisional patent application automatically expires after one year, at which time you will have lost all of your rights if you haven’t properly filed a full non-provisional patent application.
+Companies know that a provisional patent application automatically expires after one year, at which time you will have lost all of your rights if you haven’t properly filed a full patent application.
 Companies can easily wait that year.
-Then, if you did forfeit your rights by not following up with filing a non-provisional patent application, they can step in and just take your invention without compensating you.
+Then, if you did forfeit your rights by not following up with filing a full patent application, they can step in and just take your invention without compensating you.

 Or, if they don’t want to wait that year, they can look at the narrow scope of your provisional patent application and develop their own version of your invention using a workaround that isn’t in your disclosure, thereby not infringing your claims, even if you eventually do receive a patent.